Symmetry-preserving observers for some water tank problems: theory and application to a shallow water model: Numerical simulations

 \subsubsection{Perfect observations}

+In order to make the paper not too long, we do not provide the figures and tables corresponding to the case of perfect observations.
 We consider the same convolution kernels as in the experiments on the approximated system above, with the same reference parameters $\beta_h = 5.10^{-7}~s^{-1}$ and $\beta_v = 0.1 \beta_h$.
-Figure \ref{fig:SW1} shows the estimation error (in relative norm) versus time (number of time steps), for the three variables: $h,v_x,v_y$, with $\alpha_h=\alpha_v=0.5~m^{-2}$.
-Similar curves have been obtained with other values of $\alpha$.
-The convergence speed for $h,v$ are constant only at the beginning, and decrease continuously to $0$ after the error goes under some treshold.
+Many curves showing the estimation error versus time, for the three variables $h,v_x,v_y$, have been obtained with several values of $\alpha$.
+The convergence speeds for $h,v$ are always constant only at the beginning, and decrease continuously to $0$ after the error goes under some threshold.

-Table \ref{tab:SW} summarizes the decrease rates at the beginning and the residual estimation error.
-The final estimation error is much larger than in the previous experiments.
-Consequently, if the velocity is not well retrieved, the height cannot be perfectly identified.
-Nevertheless the height estimation error is close to $1\%$, which is a very good result, considering the high turbulence of the model.
+Simulations showed that the final estimation error is much larger than in the previous experiments.
+Nevertheless, for $\alpha_h=\alpha_v=1 ~m^{-2}$ the height estimation error is close to $1\%$, which is a very good result, considering the high turbulence

+of the model.
 The velocity is partially identified (with $12$ to $15\%$ of error in the best situations).
-The convergence rates are a little bit larger than in the linearized case.
-The behaviour between the standard gaussian convolution ($\alpha=1~m^{-2}$) and the Dirac convolution ($\alpha=10^3~m^{-2}$) is comparable to the previous experiments.
-Note that the nonlinear model has a diffusion term, and hence regularizes much more the solution than the linearized model without diffusion.
-It explains why there are no oscillation as in the previous cases.
+The convergence rates are a little bit larger than in the linearized case (around $1.10^{-6}$ for $\alpha_h=\alpha_v=1 ~m^{-2}$).
+The behaviour between the standard Gaussian convolution ($\alpha=1~m^{-2}$) and the Dirac convolution ($\alpha=10^3~m^{-2}$) is comparable to the previous experiments.